-Boundaries are your values, expectations, principles or limits that you establish in order to keep yourself feeling safe physically, emotionally and mentally.
-Setting healthy boundaries is giving yourself permission to be you.
+Boundaries are your values, expectations, principles, or limits that you establish to keep yourself feeling safe physically, emotionally, and mentally.
+Setting healthy boundaries is permitting yourself to be you.
 It communicates to everyone what you stand for, what you are willing to do, and what you will never do.

 In this article, I will talk about everything you need to know about boundaries and how to set them.

 Building boundaries goes against our innate human desire to be loved and accepted, so we ignore building them.
 It is not easy to set and communicate our boundaries, but they are essential ingredients for our health, relationships, and safety.
 Boundaries give us a sense of power and control over our physical space, thoughts, feelings, and behaviors.